mongodb/docs/source/reference/javascript.rst

 .. function:: db.serverStatus()

-   Returns a :term:`document` that provides an over view of the database process' state.
+   Returns a :term:`document` that provides an overview of the database process's state.

    This command provides a wrapper around the database command :dbcommand:`serverStatus`.